killee/Sauna-controller/README.md

 # Components
 Only a few components are needed:

-1. **The brain of the Sauna Controller**: A Wemos D1 ESP8266 microcontroller running ESPHome.
+1. **The brain of the Sauna Controller**: A Wemos D1 ESP8266 or any other device running ESPHome.

 2. **Temperature sensors**: At least one DS18B20 to measure the temperature in the sauna.
 My setup includes 4 DS18B20 sensors to measure temperature at different locations (top of the sauna, lower bench, sauna controller, and sauna lamp).